-The federal funds rate, as a response to the Great Financial Crisis, did not change for 7 years.
+The federal funds rate, as a response to the Great Recession, did not change for 7 years.

 It was unprecedented in American history.
 The stock market is not a part of the real economy, but it influences the real economy.

 The stock market influences the real economy because it influences peoples’ consumer spending.
-When the stocks people own are generally going up in value, they don’t mind spending as they normally do, but when their portfolios are declining in value—sometimes by a fourth, and on occasion up to a third in 2000 and 2008—they rapidly reduce their spending, thereby affecting the profits of the real economy.
+When the stocks people own are generally going up in value, they don’t mind spending as they normally do, but when their portfolios are declining in value—for instance 2000 and 2008—they rapidly reduce their spending, thereby affecting the profits of the real economy.

 Meanwhile, from December 2008 to December 2015, what did the stock market do?